mniksch/google-as-template/README.md

 The second does the opposite, allowing you to overwrite the online project with the local script files.

-_Both functions a "destructive" and overwrite the destination._ However, if your local directory has a script not in the online project, it won't be deleted with a pull.
+_Both functions are "destructive" and overwrite the destination._ However, if your local directory has a script not in the online project, it won't be deleted with a pull.
 Similarly, if you have a script in the online project that's not in the local directory, it won't be deleted with a push.
 (If that's your intent, you'll